jonathaneunice/jonathans-python/README.md

 ## Implementations

+* Python 3, not Python 2.
+It's time to migrate whole-heartedly.
+I have long supported Python 3 in my modules and with my students, but still often reached for the familiar  2.7 for my own work.
+No longer.
+Python 3.6 (released December 2016) is now the place to go if you have any choice in the matter.
+In addition to the superior handling of modern Unicode text (which is everywhere in a global economy) and other 'standard' features of Python 3, 3.6 adds template strings and orders `dict` keys, fixing ugly "Why?!
+Why does Python not do this yet?!" glitches.
+3.6 is the Python 3 we deserve.
+* CPython, aka the standard, C-based implementation of Python you'd get from [python.org](https://www.python.org/) and other source.
+The Gold Standard and generally best place to run Python code.
 * [Jython](https://hg.python.org/jython) - Implementation of Python programming language written in Java for the Java virtual machine (JVM).
 I used to test all my libraries against Jython and to be hopeful for a JVM-resident Python, but my hopes for it have dimmed over time.
 Development is slow and the versions are back-level vs. standard CPython.
 It also doesn't easily support C-implemented libraries like `lxml` and `numpy` which are essential to much of my code.
 The standard execution environment now seems to be Linux-in-the-cloud, not JVM.
 Time marches on.
 Still, love it as an old fling.
 * [PyPy](https://bitbucket.org/pypy/pypy) - Accelerated JIT implementation of Python.
 Good currency with CPython.
 I test and certify all my code against PyPy, and occasionally use it when CPython isn't fast enough.

 ## Interactive Interpreter

-* [bpython](https://github.com/bpython/bpython) - A better Python interpreter.
-Highly recommended.
+* [IPython](https://ipython.org/) - A better interactive Python interpreter.
 Friends don't let friend REPL.
+Use IPython instead.
+* `idle` and `idle3`.
+If you can't use IPython for interactive work, at least use the interactive IDLE interpreter.
-* [Jupyter Notebook (IPython)](https://jupyter.org) - A rich toolkit to help you make the most out of using Python interactively, including interactive documentation in Markdown and Latex math expressions.
-I spend at least half my Python development time in Jupyter Notebook / IPython.
-Also supports other langauges, such as JavaScript, Perl, ....
+* [Jupyter Notebook (IPython)](https://jupyter.org) - Jupyter Notebook (fka IPython Notebook) is a web-based interactive tool.
+Write and run code, plus document it in Markdown and Latex math expressions.
+Also supports other languages, such as JavaScript, Perl....
+I spend at least half my development time in Jupyter Notebook.
 Enthusiastically recommended.

 ## Package Management